A Memorial Day Tribute (2:53)

 Video Clip (2:15)

-During WWII soldiers from opposing sides laid down their guns and celebrated Christmas together.
+During WWI soldiers from opposing sides laid down their guns and celebrated Christmas together.

 Related Speeches & Audio (10)